 They are believed by people from all walks of life.
 In part because many of them are true.
 The rich do have a disproportionate influence over the world, and they will use that influence to keep it that way.
 Governments have engaged in all sorts of horrible things, and often try to keep them a secret.

 Psychological Operations are a common one.
-The fact is that physical weapons are just one, relatively arcane way of controlling people.
+The fact is that “physical weapons” are just one relatively arcane way of controlling people.
 A far more effective approach is to manipulate the “hearts and minds”.
-And the Military has developed a terrifyingly rich history of this style of warfare.
+And indeed the Military has developed a terrifyingly rich history of this style of warfare.

-Or perhaps, having been subjected to the indoctrination of their institutions, and trained in the field of Psychological Operations, they understand the value of these narratives in manipulating people.
-It has been the bedrock of American Conservatism since at least the 1950s, when Robert Welch founded the John Birch Society.
+Or perhaps, having been trained in the field of Psychological Operations, they understand the value of these narratives in manipulating people.
+The “anti — NWO conspiracy” has been the bedrock of American Conservatism since at least the 1950s, when Robert Welch founded the John Birch Society.
 Republicans realised the power of painting progressivism in any form as a globalist / communist conspiracy, and have used that, with varying degrees of subtlety, as a cornerstone of their ideological propaganda ever since.

 Either way, it is a very real phenomenon.
 And over the last 20 years, a number of them have formed a group called, ironically enough, the Veteran Intelligence Professionals for Sanity.
 This article is an investigation into the impact of this group on the modern world.

 Let’s begin by looking at someone who, if not officially a member, certainly fits the mould: